 With the transition from ECO2t to ECO3, there has been a big shift in focus from replacing older boilers and central heating systems to insulating homes as much as possible in an effort to reduce the carbon tonnes used in the UK.
-If you or someone in your home is in receipt of any of the qualifying government credits, you could be entitled to have your home insulated with any form of insulation it could benefit from - for example if your home does not have loft insulation or cavity wall insulation you would be entitled to both under this funding.
+If you or someone in your home is in receipt of any of the qualifying government credits, you could be entitled to have your home insulated with any form of insulation it could benefit from - for example if your home does not have loft insulation or internal wall insulation you would be entitled to both under this funding.

 If your loft is uninsulated you are currently losing around 25% of your homes heating through the roof, so this quick and easy process is one of the most effective ways to reduce your monthly fuel bills.
 If you have no loft insulation or your current insulation is below 100mm your home could qualify for funding to bring it up to the required 300mm level.
 Our technical team are well experienced with loft insulation installations and pride ourselves on an average installation time of 1-3 hours - once the insulation has been laid it does not require any upkeep or maintenance and could save you up to £250 per year.

 Room in Roof insulation is a great way to keep the room in your loft warm as around 25% of all heat can be lost through the roof of an uninsulated property.
 On average a household can save up to £400 a year by insulating their roof to the suitable amount.
 There are 3 different types of Room in Roof insulation, these are; Loft Room Insulation, Dormer Roof Insulation and Attic Room Insulation.
 Room in Roof insulation is installed by over-boarding the sloping ceilings with insulation boards which is then plastered and then skimmed.